-Many mines have a rich but troubling history, in episode 10, we shared to story of a mine from Real de Catorce, San Luis Potosi, Mexico and Mina dos Estrellas, located in Tlalpujahua, Michoacan, Mexico.
+Many mines have a rich but troubling history, and mines in Mexico are no exception.
+One mine from Real de Catorce, San Luis Potosi, Mexico and Mina dos Estrellas, located in Tlalpujahua, Michoacan, Mexico are said to be haunted.

 Leyenda del Jergas

 In the beginning of the 18th century, and into some of the 19th century the town of Real de Catorce, in San Luis Potosi, México was a thriving place, due to its many mines.
 After the Mexican revolution it became a ghost town.
-It relied mining, having more than 100 mines to mine.
-The town has inhabitants again and relies on tourism of it's many mines.
-The loca of Real de Catorce tell a tale of one resident, who has always been there, long before they moved there.
+The town is once again inhabited and relies on the tourism of it's many mines.
+One resident, has always been there.

 They say "El jergas" was once a miner, who died on the job.
 He would show himself to other miners who were alone, and since he was dressed like a miner, his appearance raised 0 suspicion.
 He would show them where to mine for the best metals and though most stories say he is good, some do say he would cause miners to be lost forever.